padrino/padrino-docs/guides/06_application-helpers/13_ujs-helpers.html.md

 ## Remote Forms

-To generate a ‘remote’ form in a view:
+To generate a 'remote' form in a view:

 ```haml
 # /app/views/users/new.html.haml